nestjs-packages/sqs/README.md

 ## Description

-nestjs-sqs is a project to make SQS easier to use and control some required flows with NestJS.
+@nestjs-packages/sqs is a project to make SQS easier to use and control some required flows with NestJS.
 This module provides decorator-based message handling suited for simple use.

 This library internally uses [bbc/sqs-producer](https://github.com/bbc/sqs-producer) and [bbc/sqs-consumer](https://github.com/bbc/sqs-consumer)